mvindahl/angular-pan-zoom/README.md

 Features:
 ---------
-- Zoom between discrete zoom levels using mouse wheel, double click, or control widget
+- Zoom using mouse wheel, double click, or control widget
 - Pan using click and drag.
 When releasing mouse button while panning, the pan will come to a gradual stop.
 - AngularJS integrated.
 Models are used as APIs for communicating
 - Widget with zoom controls provided.
 Use this or design your own controls if you so prefer.